Toeplitz operators on the symmetrized bidisc: Asymptotic Toeplitz operators and Compactness

-Hence, $T$ is compact. \end{proof} \begin{definition} A bounded operator $T$ on $H^2(\mathbb G)$ is called an asymptotic Toeplitz operator if ${T_p^*}^n[T,T_s]T_p^n\to 0$, ${T_p^*}^nTT_p^n\to B$ and $\eta_n(T-B) \to 0$. \end{definition} \begin{theorem} A bounded operator $T$ on $H^2(\mathbb G)$ is an asymptotic Toeplitz operator if and only if $T$ is the sum of a compact operator and a Toeplitz operator. \end{theorem} \begin{proof} If $T$ is a asymptotic Toeplitz operator and ${T_p^*}^nTT_p^n$ converges to $B$, then it follows from Lemma \ref{cond-limit-Toepitz} that $B$ is a Toeplitz operator because ${T_p^*}^n[T,T_s]T_p^n\to 0$.
-Also, since $\eta_n(T-B)\to 0$, by Theorem \ref{charc-compact}, $T-B$ is a compact operator.
+\begin{definition} A bounded operator $T$ on $H^2(\mathbb G)$ is called an asymptotic Toeplitz operator if ${T_p^*}^n[T,T_s]T_p^n\to 0$, ${T_p^*}^nTT_p^n\to B$ and $\eta_n(T-B) \to 0$, where $\eta_n$ is as in Proposition \ref{charc-compact}. \end{definition} \begin{theorem} A bounded operator $T$ on $H^2(\mathbb G)$ is an asymptotic Toeplitz operator if and only if $T$ is the sum of a compact operator and a Toeplitz operator. \end{theorem} \begin{proof} If $T$ is a asymptotic Toeplitz operator and ${T_p^*}^nTT_p^n$ converges to $B$, then it follows from Lemma \ref{cond-limit-Toepitz} that $B$ is a Toeplitz operator because ${T_p^*}^n[T,T_s]T_p^n\to 0$.
+Also, since $\eta_n(T-B)\to 0$, by Proposition \ref{charc-compact}, $T-B$ is a compact operator.
 Hence $T$ is the sum of a compact operator and a Toeplitz operator.